-In 2020, international and domestic crime rings used previously stolen personal information obtained in prior nationwide breaches of various companies to fraudulently claim unemployment benefits in states across the country.
+International and domestic crime rings use previously stolen personal information obtained in prior nationwide breaches of various companies to fraudulently claim unemployment benefits in states across the country.

 How to know if you’re a victim:

-Criminals used two primary strategies to commit this fraud.
-They used previously stolen personal information to:
+Criminals use two primary strategies to commit this fraud.
+They use previously stolen personal information to:

 - Open new unemployment claims in victims’ names.

 - Access legitimate unemployment claims and fraudulently file for weeks of benefits.